Blue

 AP6800 Device

-Our challenge was to find innovative, intuitive ways to demonstrate the device’s capabilities across real-world business scenarios.
+Our challenge was to find innovative, intuitive ways to demonstrate the full range of the device’s capabilities across real-world business scenarios.

 Rationale